roman-milk/roman-milk.github.io/mothers-soldier-boy.md

  I had two weeks of this to look forward to and I wondered which of my relations would also be included in our little gatherings?

  My own sister was seventeen, but would have her birthday within a week.
-Report_Story #1